NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

 .. code-block:: bash

 	ssh -Y <username>@rackham.uppmax.uu.se
-	salloc -A g2021025 -t 04:00:00 -p core -n 10 --no-shell --reservation=g2021025_X
+	salloc -A g2021025 -t 08:00:00 -p core -n 10 --no-shell --reservation=g2021025_X

 ..
 HINT::

-	where X should be 1 for day one, 2 for day, 3 for day 3 and so on.
-This gives you access for four hours, so you will repeat this in the afternoon.
+	Replace X with the date of the day of the workshop.
+So, 25 for day one, 26 for day, 27 for day 3 and so on.
+This gives you access to 10 cores for eight hours or until 17:00, whichever comes first.

 Please make sure you do it only **ONCE**, as by repeating this command you will use up resources reserved for others.

 Check which node you were assigned